y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Mar 09, 2023</time> Had a productive meeting and did some organisational work.

+- <time>Mar 08, 2023</time> Did some organisational work.

 - <time>Mar 07, 2023</time> Another meeting - wrapped up the discussion (mostly) for this year's plan and organised the Notion accordingly.

 - <time>Mar 06, 2023</time> Had a fruitful dinner meeting!